 In the image above, the Clipping Stage frequency response is shown.
 The red curve illustrates the output after the first clipping, with a maximum gain of 23.4 dB and band limited with two poles at 55Hz and 1.78KHz.
 The blue curve shows the output after the second clipping, with a maximum gain of 25.2 dB (48.6 - 23.4 = 25.2) and band limited with two poles at 94Hz and 1.17KHz.

 The BMP distortion is very narrow bandwidth limited, attenuating harmonics at 40dB/dec outside the pass-band, and taking into consideration the Input Booster similar response which adds another two poles, all frequencies below 90Hz, and over 1.2KHz are attenuated 60dB/dec.

 The basic idea inside the Big Muff Pi is to remove the high harmonics using Miller Capacitors three times: in Q4, Q3 and Q2 around 1.2 KHzand resulting in a narrow frequency limited response that accentuates the lows and low mids, making it perfect for bass-less bands.
 It seems that getting rid of its overdriven high end is the trick to increase the sustain of the guitar.

 The Passive Tone Control has a simple and effective design: essentially it is just a combination of high-low pass filters that are mixed together by a single linear 100K Tone potentiometer.
-The cut-off points are designed so that their interweaving effect introduces a middle frequency scoop/notch at 1KHz when the potentiometer is set to middle position.
+The cut-off points are designed so that their interweaving effect introduces a middle-frequency scoop/notch at 1KHz when the potentiometer is set to the middle position.

 Find below the BMP frequency response, showing from blue to red all values of the tone potentiometer: